-Pursuant to LAMC Section 12.21-G, the project as proposed is required to provide 11,075 square feet of open space.
-The project provides approximately 12,194 square feet total of open space, which includes 4,448 square feet for a courtyard and pool deck on the first floor, 406 square feet for an outdoor lounge/sitting area on the second floor, and a 2,640 square foot amenity deck on the roof.
-The project also includes 4,700 square feet of private balconies.
-Additionally, the project includes 3,671 square feet of landscaped area distributed throughout the project site.
+The project will provide six (6) studios, 62 one-bedroom units, and 27 two-bedroom units.
+Therefore, pursuant to LAMC Section 12.21-G, 10,175 square feet of open space will be required.
+The project provides approximately 11,402 square feet of open space.
+Common open space throughout the project includes a pool deck, a gym, a recreation room, and a courtyard on the ground floor and an outdoor deck on the roof level.
+Private open space throughout the project includes 4,700 square feet of balconies.
+Additionally, the project includes 3,374 square feet of landscaped area dispersed throughout the project.